MonikaFeigler/KBC_DataFlowTemplates/out-ecommerce-gsheet-marketing/v0/src/writer/keboola.wr-google-sheets/out-ecommerce-gsheet-marketing-writer-6031001/description.md

+## Credentials:

+Authorise your Google account.

 ## Description:

-This writer loads transformed Facebook data into Google sheet.
+This writer loads transformed marketing data into Google sheet.